vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 ## Family planning work starting Q4 2023

-I want to think systematically about having a family -- the search for a life partner, the various steps involved with having kids, and more.
-I've been thinking off and on about this but haven't been systematically documenting my thoughts.
-In Q4 2023 I'm going to start writing (private) notes documenting my thoughts on a variety of aspects of this.
-The hope is that this could inform relevant actions in 2023 such as searching for a partner or looking into other life change options.
+I want to think systematically about plans for family and career.
+In Q4 2023 I started writing (private) notes documenting my thoughts on a variety of aspects of this.
+I'm planning to continue this through 2024.

 I'm probably not going to say a lot about this publicly except that I'm thinking about the topic.